Spatio-temporal analysis of extreme winter temperatures in Ireland: Introduction

 Our paper is organised as follows.
-Section~\ref{sec:c6_data} details the observational and climate model data used as well as additional covariates explored.
-Section~\ref{sec:c6_marginal_models} and Section~\ref{sec:c6_mvd} describe the marginal and dependence modelling of the process respectively.
+Section~\ref{sec:c6_data} details the observational and climate model data used, as well as additional covariates explored.
+Sections~\ref{sec:c6_marginal_models} and \ref{sec:c6_mvd} describe the marginal and dependence modelling of the process, respectively.
 In Section~\ref{sec:c6_results}, we use the model to explore how the properties of spatial extreme events have changed over time.
+Section~\ref{sec:c6_bts} outlines our novel spatio-temporal bootstrapping procedure, which is developed to account for strong intra-year climate oscillatory behaviour.
 Conclusions and a broader discussion are given in Section~\ref{sec:c6_conclusion}.
 All our code and instructions on how to access the data are available on GitHub\footnote{\url{https://github.com/dairer/Extreme-Irish-Winter-Temperatures}.}.